hannesdelbeke/maya-plugin-template/README.md

 A template to quickly make a Python plugin for Maya.
 (For modules, see [Maya module template](https://github.com/hannesdelbeke/maya-module-template)

 ## Features
+- simple installation
+    - Drag & drop installation with `installer.mel`.
+(Windows only)
+    - it installs the Python plugin
+    - and it installs all Python dependencies (scripts) from https://pypi.org/
+- Easily enable / disable a tool in Maya with the plug-in manager.
+Smoothly disable your tools if they cause issues.
+- Support to auto run code on startup, without editing your `userSetup.py` file, keeping your Maya clean / vanilla. (great for debugging)
+- Adds your tool to the Maya menu when plugin enabled
+- Support for MPXCommands (beta)

+## Overview

-When installed, Maya's plug-in manager displays your plugin
+When succesffully installed, Maya's plug-in manager displays your plugin
 ![image](https://github.com/hannesdelbeke/maya-plugin-template/assets/3758308/a7134b7c-e9a0-45a9-8853-3493e191e848)
-With the plug-in manager you can :
-- easily enable / disable a tool in Maya
-- Auto run code on startup, without editing your `userSetup.py` file, keeping your Maya clean / vanilla. (great for debugging)

 #### handle dependencies automatically
 A pip install auto handles dependencies, removing the need for vendoring dependencies.